ShussMiao/HPS-robustness/README.md

-you can run "hpsv2/add attack to reward model/add attack to HPSv2.py" to see the ariginal score and score after attack. the attacked images are stored in "hpsv2/images"
+Run the Attack Script: Execute hpsv2/add attack to reward model/add attack to HPSv2.py to view the original score and the score after the attack.

+View Attacked Images: The attacked images are saved in the hpsv2/images directory.